Neplex/ArchiTXT/docs/installation.rst

    -- Woody, *Toy Story*

-ArchiTXT is available as a python package on **PyPI** (`pypi.org/project/architxt <https://pypi.org/project/architxt>`_), so you can install it using any Python package manager of your choice.
+ArchiTXT is available as a python package on **PyPI** (`pypi.org/project/architxt <https://pypi.org/project/architxt>`_).
+You can install it using any Python package manager of your choice.
 It requires **Python 3.10+**, to check your Python version, run:

 .. tab-set::